paulsnar/edaemon/README.md

 ## Testing

-Edaemon has a test suite which can be fond in `tests/`.
+Edaemon has a test suite which can be found in `tests/`.
 If you are adding any new functionality, please make sure to add relevant tests in that folder and importing any created test files in `tests/__init__.py`, or else your code might not be pulled into this repo.